DISTINGUISHED FELLOW

 The Distinguished Fellow award was introduced in 2017 and is presented to a RACMA Fellow who provides distinguished meritorious service to the wider healthcare system in a duty of great care.

-Click Here for the Distinguished Fellow Award Regulation
+Click Here for the Distinguished Fellow Award Policy.

 Past Distinguished Fellow Award recipients